JJ/2016-ea-languages-wcci/common-lisp/README.md

 3. Move the GA files to the SBCL directory.

-4. Open a terminal in the SBCL directory and run "./run-sbcl.sh --load onemax.lisp", for example, to run onemax.
+4. Open a terminal in the SBCL directory and run "./sbcl.run onemax.lisp", for example, to run onemax.